 Further Reading

-- Improve executive function in adults – A realistic, layered approach to strengthening executive function through foundations, external supports, and skill practice.
+- Improve executive function in adults – A layered approach to strengthening executive function through foundations, external supports, and skill practice.

-- Free executive functioning assessment – A self-assessment tool to help identify which EF skills are strongest and which could use more support.
+- Free executive functioning assessment – A self-assessment to help identify which EF skills are strongest and which could use more support.

 - ADDitude: Your ADHD Child’s Real Age – Clinical perspective on why cognitive ability and executive function maturity are often mismatched in children with ADHD.